 After all this, we locate the main water shut off and inform the buyers of its location.

 Now that some large items have been inspected, we work our way through the basement, inspecting for any signs of structural movement, significant cracks in the foundation, or water leakage.

 After the basement we travel through each floor inspecting the electrical, plumbing, heating/cooling, and windows in each room.
 At the same time, the interior of the house is scanned with a thermal camera (also known as infrared).
 Thermal cameras can help find missing insulation or water leakage that isn’t easily seen.
 If we see a suspicious reading it’s checked with a moisture meter to confirm whether or not moisture is present.

 Finally we inspect the attic.
 Most homeowners don’t spend too much time up there and sometimes decades have passed since the last time the attic hatch was opened.
 But, it’s very important to make sure it’s healthy.
 A good attic will have plenty of insulation and ventilation which helps keep your energy bills low and deters mould growth.

 A typical detached home inspection takes roughly 2-2.5 hours to perform.
 After the inspection, you will have an opportunity to ask any questions that weren’t answered during the inspection.
 We are happy to answer all questions!

-Before leaving the property you’ll receive a verbal summary of the larger safety and potentially costly issues.
+Once back at the office.
 The report will be sent as a PDF to your email with photos, illustration, defects and descriptions.